Introduction

 Understanding Cayman Islands Star Trusts

-STAR Trusts were introduced by the Special Trusts (Alternative Regime) Law 1997 (STAR Law) which has been incorporated into Part VIII of the Trusts Law (Revised) of the Cayman Islands.
+STAR Trusts were introduced by the Special Trusts (Alternative Regime) Law 1997 (STAR Law) which has been incorporated into Part VIII of the Trusts Act of the Cayman Islands.
 STAR Trusts are unique to the Cayman Islands and offer a statutory trust option that can be established for persons, purposes (both charitable and non-charitable), or both.
 The STAR Laws only apply where the trust instrument expressly states that they are to apply.
-This form of trust was introduced to overcome some of the difficulties associated with the use of more conventional offshore trusts in the Cayman Islands.
+This form of trust was introduced to overcome some of the difficulties associated with the use of more conventional offshore asset protection trusts in the Cayman Islands.

 Features of STAR Trusts and How They Differ from Ordinary Trusts